Psychoorganic syndrome: Symptoms

 The cognitive and behavioral symptoms are chronic and have little response to treatment.

 Depending on lesion location, some patients may experience visual complications.

 Cause

 Psycho-organic syndrome is typically diagnosed in individuals following 5–10 years of consistent exposure to chemicals like xylene, toluene, and styrene, which are generally found in paint, plastic and degreasing products.

 Patients work and environmental history must be evaluated for exposure to organic chemicals.
 A traumatic brain injury may also lead to POS.

-Consistent intoxication (i.e. excess use of alcohol and drugs) may also cause a lesion in the brain, eventually leading to POS.

-Lyme disease, the great "new imitator", has been known to mimick depression, schizophrenia, depersonalization disorder, and obsessive-compulsive disorder.

-Although the cause varies by each individual case, localization of the atrophy in the brain can occur due to aging and without external causes.
+Although the cause varies in each individual case, localization of the atrophy in the brain can occur due to aging and without external causes.

 Prevention includes proper and regular use of Preventive Personal Equipment (PPE) in work environments that involve organic chemicals and limiting alcohol and drug substance intake.

 Mechanism

 Psychoorganic syndrome is a combination of various symptoms that are caused by organic changes in the brain.
 The exact component of the solvents that causes the neurological disorder is difficult to isolate due to worker generally being exposed to mixtures of various grades, compositions, and purity of solvents.

 At the initial stage, asthenia is prevalent and the progress of the disorder is slow.
 Acute onset can be diagnosed when a large amount of psychological symptoms surface.
 The final stage of the disorder is made up of numerous disorders, including dementia, Korsakov's syndrome, and includes severe personality change such as depression, anxiety, memory loss, and drastic change in intellect.
 Level of kindness, happiness, and insight are greatly affect in the final stage.